holtskinner/FIGClass/Week 2/Lesson 2 - Career Prep.md

-# CS FIG AWeek 1
+# CS FIG A Week 2
-## Course Intro & IceBreakers
+## Career Prep

-### Introductions!
+### Intro

-- BRIEFLY introduce yourself
-- Name (I will try to remember it), Hometown, Why are you interested in CS, & Dream Job
+- Why are we talking about this already???
+- *SURPRISE!* The Engineering Career Fair is September 19!
+- Summer Internships are HUGE advantages when applying for full-time.
+    - Get your foot in the door early.

 ### [Syllabus](../Syllabus.md)